 - Serve as a campus security authority when informed of allegations regulated under the Clery Act.

 - Serve as a responsible employee for allegations regulated under Title IX.

 - Communicate, support and implement the philosophy and mission of the Offices of Housing and Residence Life.

 - Assist with coordination of all aspects of facilities management and assignment procedures within the RLC in partnership with the Housing Office.

-- Oversee fiscal management of RLC accounts.
+- Oversee fiscal management of RLC budgets.

-- Coordinate residence halls tours sponsored by Undergraduate Admissions as assigned.
+- Coordinate residence halls tours sponsored by Undergraduate Admissions, as assigned.

 - Comprehension of the Jesuit mission of the University, strategic initiatives, and major developmental issues of students at a highly selective, multicultural, residential university.

 - Knowledge of student development theory and philosophy of Residential Learning Community concepts.